jgoodloe/DockerSetupWet/SECURITY.md

 ## Best Watchtower Setup

 The recommended Watchtower configuration is included in `docker-compose.yml` with:
-- `--rollback` for automatic rollback on failure
+- `--rolling-restart` for safer one-at-a-time updates
-- `--cleanup` to remove old images
+- `--cleanup` to remove old images (after verification)
-- Appropriate timeout settings
+- `--enable-lifecycle-hooks` for pre/post-update validation
+- `--stop-timeout=30s` for graceful shutdowns
-- Healthcheck integration
+- Healthcheck integration (containers with failing healthchecks will be marked unhealthy)

-**Note:** Critical services should have `com.centurylinklabs.watchtower.enable=false` label to prevent automatic updates.
+**Note:** Critical services have `com.centurylinklabs.watchtower.enable=false` label to prevent automatic updates.
+These should be updated manually after testing.

+**Manual Rollback:** If an update fails, you can manually rollback by:
+1. Stop the updated container
+2. Change the image tag in docker-compose.yml to the previous version
+3. Run `docker compose up -d` to restore the previous version

 ---